matthewmain/EvolveJS/README.md

 # DNA.js

-A light weight genetics library based on basic Mendelian principles.
+A lightweight genetics library based on principles of Mendelian genetics.

 © Matthew Main 2019